derekchiang/angular-coffee-seed/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-coffee-seed — the seed for AngularJS apps, translated to CoffeeScript

+**This project is Angular Seed translated to CoffeeScript, using the JS2Coffee utility.
+It's based on Angular Seed 1.0.7**

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these